 By William Hill

-The cricketing equivalent of snooker’s 147, or the nine-dart leg, hitting six sixes in an over is a semi-mythical achievement that remains rarely realised, even in the aggression-heavy era of T20 batsmanship.
+The cricketing equivalent of snooker’s 147, or the nine-dart leg, hitting six sixes in an over is a semi-mythical achievement that remains rarely realised, even in the big-hitting era of T20 batsmanship.

-Some 17 years passed between the first and second times six successive sixes were smote in a first class over and the feat has since been emulated in an international ODI, an international T20 and two domestic top flight 20-over matches – the perfect Test Match over remains unconquered.
+Some 17 years passed between the first and second times six successive sixes were hit in a first class over and the feat has since been emulated in an international ODI, an international T20 and three domestic top flight 20-over matches – the perfect Test Match over remains unconquered.

 Below, we list every willow wielding wizard to have posted six sixes in an over in top level domestic or international cricket.